Making it easier to grow your law firm

 2. Demonstrate community involvement.

-3. Look for opportunities to illustrate your expertise.
+3. Look for opportunities to visually illustrate your expertise.

 4. Check whether your colleagues can provide content.